alexpcoding/bash_user_management_app/README.md

 This is a user menu-driven application that facilitates operations on linux system users.
 It also illustrates usage of unix shell scripting, as it is developed in bash.
+It was developed on Ubuntu 20.04.3 LTS, but works on most linux distros.

 Application options included:
 * listing users & user details